 You can access environmental audit reports using our online tool.

-We have also recently issued a notice for CFA to conduct more offsite testing and risk assessment, to determine the extent and levels of offsite PFAS contamination.
-This will help determine what monitoring, management and cleanup CFA will need to do in the future.
+We have also issued a notice for CFA to conduct more offsite testing and risk assessment, to determine the extent and levels of offsite PFAS contamination.
+A s.53V environmental audit was completed in March 2021 and a clean-up plan was developed.
+The current notice requires the clean-up plan be implemented.
+CFA have started clean-up activities on the impacted properties.

 EPA’s role at other CFA training centres

-In 2015, EPA issued initial clean up notices to CFA for its training centres at:
+In 2015, EPA issued remedial notices to CFA for its training centres at:

 The notices required CFA to assess soil, groundwater and surface water contamination from their past use of the sites.
 PFAS was a key contaminant of focus.
 CFA also had to develop and implement environment management plans for wastewater from fire training.